seafile-data/seafile-manual/changelog/server-changelog.md

 Please check our document for how to upgrade to 7.1: <https://download.seafile.com/published/seafile-manual/upgrade/upgrade_notes_for_7.1.x.md>

+### 7.1.2 beta (2020/03/05)

+* \[fix] Fix HTTP/2 support
+* Markdown page can now be printed using browser's "Print..."
+* Add zoom buttons for PDF page
+* Add sort function for directory share link page
+* Support using JWT in OnlyOffice integration
+* UI improvements for pages in admin panel

 ### 7.1.1 beta (2019/12/23)

 * \[fix] Fix Gunicorn warning